 Joining CBF is a simple process.
 First, you'll want to register and attend our 2-part Discovery Class (Click here to register).
 This class is designed to 1) give you solid understanding of CBF.
 We’ll cover topics such as what we believe, what makes CBF unique, how we function as a church body, our perspective on discipleship, and how God is leading us as a church body, and 2) an introduction to the S.H.A.P.E. profile, as we begin to learn more about you.
 The S.H.A.P.E. profile is personalized to you and includes looking at your spiritual gifts, your passions, your natural abilities, your unique personality, and your life experiences.It's actually very simple.

-Once you've attending the 2-part Discovery Class, you would simply need to fill out the Membership Documents and give them to a CBF Elder or someone in the church office.
+Once you've attended the 2-part Discovery Class, you would simply need to fill out the Membership Documents and give them to a CBF Elder or someone in the church office.
 We'll contact you to set up a meeting with either the Senior Pastor or another CBF Elder.
 This is a very informal meeting and often can be done on a day you're already at church.
 That's it!

 Have Questions?
 Contact us at email@example.com